The life insurance approval process is funny sometimes. It’s not always simple and straightforward.

 Case in point: artificial heart valves.

-Though the medical conditions require an artificial heart valve can immediately disqualify you from coverage, those with an artificial heart valve can often actually qualify for the some types of coverage!
+Though the medical conditions which require an artificial heart valve will almost always immediately disqualify you from coverage, those with an artificial heart valve can often actually qualify for the same coverage.

 Of course, this qualification comes at a cost.
-Just because you qualify for coverage with an artificial heart valve, don’t expect you won’t pay a high premium.
+Just because you qualify for coverage with an artificial heart valve, don’t expect you won’t pay a higher premium than a healthy person.

 The reason those with an artificial heart valve sometimes qualify for traditional coverage is because the condition which requires the device has been taken care of.

-Below we look more at artificial heart valves and how one affects your life insurance eligibility.
+Below we look more at artificial heart valves and how one might affect your life insurance eligibility.

 A defective heart valve is a serious medical condition which can result in death.